QuiqueScampini/minesweeper-API/README.md

 - As we only have to distinguish the user that started the game, I only save it's name in the game data.
 If more user data is needed the model may not be enough.
 - As this wil be a standalone mobile app concurrent request where not considered.
 - Log file and database will be written in the application path.
+- Repository and Domain Game model is shared, this is not a recomended practice.
+- ApiResponses shares domain enums for GameStatus and CellContent, this is not a recomended practice too.
+- The last 2 items were designed this way because of the size of the app, if the app grows it would be recomended to have 2 diferent models with a transformer from repository to domain for repository and domain entities and an api specific GameStatus and CellContent.